 Solar charge controller MPPT is a more sophisticated and efficient way of drawing power from a panel and charging a flat battery.

-The older PWM controllers, connecting a higher voltage PV panel at say 17V to a much lower value of the battery, have their voltage drawn down to that of the cell at say 11V.
+The older PWM controllers, connecting a higher voltage photovolatic panel, at say 17V, to the much lower value of the flat battery, have their voltage drawn down to that of the cell at say 11V.
 This means that the current delivered by the PV also drops.

 On the other hand a MPPT controller effectively decouples the battery at 11V from the panel at say 17V, harvesting more power.